- What is frankincense?

 Between the gingivitis clinical trial and the antimicrobial properties of AKBA, it seems as the best candidate for dental health would be the resin gum (not the oil).
 Perhaps someday, natural anti-cavity toothpaste could include it as a supplemental ingredient.

-6. Arthritis in dogs
+6. Helps arthritis in dogs

 You sometimes hear of people using essential oils for dog fleas, odor, and skin allergies.
 While not clinically tested, many believe it helps.